lorddev/utilities/README.md

 ====================

-A useful class library for universal utilities like encryption, sending emails, and consuming RESTful APIs.
+A useful class library for universal utilities like sending emails and consuming RESTful APIs.

 | Master      | Develop      | NuGet      |
 | -----       | -----        | -----      |